Jump to topic

 Users can eat and drink wearing the device, and it’s easy to care for.
 Depending on the patient, a Snap-On Smile can be a temporary or long-term cosmetic solution.
 The product is available for the upper and lower teeth.

 Snap-On Smile’s do not require drilling, shots, or adjustments in tooth structure.
+Cleaning your device is simple using their proprietary formula cleaning solution.

 The cost of Snap-On Smiles varies.
 It depends on the size, shape, and style of the teeth, as well as the dentist.
 Prices can differ significantly between dentists, even those in the same location.